Multi-Hop Fact Checking of Political Claims: Related Work

-\textbf{Multi-Hop Reasoning.} Multi-hop reasoning has been mostly studied in the context of Question Answering. \citet{Yang2018HotpotQAAD} introduce HotpotQA with Wikipedia-based question-answer pairs requiring reasoning over multiple documents and provide gold labels for sentences supporting the answer.
-The supporting evidence provides for strong supervision over the reasoning of the networks and helps interpretability. \citet{MedHop} introduce MedHop and WikiHop datasets for reasoning over multiple documents.
-These are constructed using Wikipedia and DrugBank as Knowledge Bases (KB), respectively, and are limited to entities and relations existing in the KB.
+\paragraph{Multi-Hop Datasets.} Multi-hop reasoning has been mostly studied in the context of Question Answering (QA). \citet{hotpot} introduce HotpotQA with Wikipedia-based question-answer pairs requiring reasoning over multiple documents and provide gold labels for sentences supporting the answer. \citet{MedHop} introduce MedHop and WikiHop datasets for reasoning over multiple documents.
+These are constructed using Wikipedia and DrugBank as Knowledge Bases (KB), and are limited to entities and relations existing in the KB.
 This, in turn, limits the type of questions that can be generated.
-TriviaQA \citep{JoshiTriviaQA2017} and SearchQA \citep{searchqa} are two other datasets that present multiple documents for each question-answer pair but have very few examples where reasoning over multiple paragraphs from different documents is necessary.
+TriviaQA \citep{JoshiTriviaQA2017} and SearchQA \citep{searchqa} contain multiple documents for question-answer pairs but have few examples where reasoning over multiple paragraphs from different documents is necessary.

-Different models have been developed for addressing the need for multi-hop reasoning over these datasets. \citet{chen-durrett-2019-understanding} observe that models without a multi-hop reasoning mechanism are still able to perform well on a large portion of the test dataset. \citet{hidey-etal-2020-deseption} employ a pointer-based architecture, which re-ranks documents related to a claim and jointly predicts the sequence of evidence sentences and their stance to the claim. \citet{asai2019learning} build a recurrent neural network that sequentially extracts paragraphs from the reasoning path conditioning on the documents extracted on the previous step.
-CogQA \citep{ding-etal-2019-cognitive} uses multiple BERT models for detecting spans and entities of interest and then runs a BERT-based Graph Convolutional Network for ranking. \citet{sr-mrs} introduce SR-MRS, using BERT to perform semantic retrieval of relevant paragraphs and then perform span prediction in the case of QA and 3-way classification for fact checking.
-A number of approaches \citep{gear-19}, \citep{kgat}, \citep{trans-xh} model the documents as a graph and apply attention networks across the nodes of the graph.
-We use \citet{trans-xh}'s model because of its strong performance in multi-hop QA on the HotpotQA dataset, in evidence-based fact checking on FEVER, and to evaluate its performance on real-world claim evidence reasoning.
+\paragraph{Multi-Hop Models.} \citet{chen-durrett-2019-understanding} observe that models without multi-hop reasoning are still able to perform well on a large portion of the test dataset. \citet{hidey-etal-2020-deseption} employ a pointer-based architecture, which re-ranks documents related to a claim and jointly predicts the sequence of evidence sentences and their stance to the claim. \citet{asai2019learning} sequentially extract paragraphs from the reasoning path conditioning on the documents extracted on the previous step.
+CogQA \citep{ding-etal-2019-cognitive} detect spans and entities of interest and then run a BERT-based Graph Convolutional Network for ranking. \citet{sr-mrs} perform semantic retrieval of relevant paragraphs followed by span prediction in the case of QA and 3-way classification for fact checking. \citet{zhou-etal-2019-gear, kgat,trans-xh} model documents as a graph and apply attention networks across the nodes of the graph.
+We use \citet{trans-xh}'s model due to its strong performance in multi-hop QA on the HotpotQA dataset, in evidence-based fact checking on FEVER, and to evaluate its performance on real-world claim evidence reasoning.